dsccommunity/ActiveDirectoryDsc/tests/Unit/Stubs/README.md

 ```

 The parameter `DelegatedAdministratorAccountName` in ADDomainController resource
-requires that the property `objectSID` is present when calling `Get-ADObject`,
+requires that the property `objectSid` is present when calling `Get-ADObject`,
 which does not happen automatically.
 To workaround this this property below must be added manually to the stub
 class `ADPrincipal` in the namespace `Microsoft.ActiveDirectory.Management`.